MirkoZanon/GeNEsIS/README.md

 # GeNEsIS - Generator of numerical elements images software
 This is a custom program written in Matlab (Matlab R2019a, The MathWorks Inc., Natick, Massachusetts, USA), using Appdesigner.
+A supplemtary tool of this program uses also Psychtoolbox-3 (the Psychophysics Toolbox extensions - Brainard, 1997; Pelli, 1997; Kleiner et al, 2007).

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------